jschneier/django-storages/docs/backends/gcloud.rst

 ``GS_MAX_MEMORY_SIZE`` (optional)

-The maximum amount of memory a returned file can take up before being rolled over into a temporary file on disk.
+The maximum amount of memory a returned file can take up (in bytes) before being rolled over into a temporary file on disk.
 Default is 0: Do not roll over.

 ``GS_CACHE_CONTROL`` (optional: default is ``None``)